Yik-Wee/Yik-Wee.github.io/README.md

 ### WIP

 # TODO
-- [ ] use github api to generate repos of clicked language into a new AppWindow
+- [x] use github api to generate repos of clicked language into a new AppWindow
+- [ ] Polish up + stuff